Short Sale Your Florida Home to a Cash Buyer

 The Window Closes

-Once the court enters a final judgment and the clerk schedules the auction, you have 30 to 60 days before the sale.
-A short sale needs bank approval, and that takes 60 to 120 days.
-If you wait until the judgment stage, there may not be enough time for the bank to review and approve the short sale before the auction.
-Starting early is the difference between keeping control and losing it.
+Once the court enters a final judgment and the clerk schedules the auction, the practical window can shrink quickly.
+A short sale needs lender approval, and a complete review can take longer than sellers expect.
+If you wait until the sale date is close, there may not be enough time for the lender to review the file before the auction.

 How a Short Sale Works in Florida